 Help, I’m Getting Sued After My Bankruptcy

 It’s not a regularity, but it does happen.
 Sometimes, a creditor files a lawsuit on debt that was discharged in your Chapter 7 Bankruptcy.
-In most instances, this isn’t suppose to happen!
+In most instances, this isn’t supposed to happen!
 You’re not supposed to be sued after bankruptcy on discharged debt!

 Can I Still Be Sued After Bankruptcy?